Fasciola: Geographic distribution

 Fasciola are widespread and inhabit 70 countries and parts of all continents except for Antarctica.
 It is most common in areas with sheep and cattle are raised.
 The regions most impacted by Fasciola are the northern Andes and the Mediterranean region.

 History and discovery

-Evidence of fascioliasis in humans exists dating back to Egyptian mummies that have been found there are with Fasciola eggs.
+Evidence of fascioliasis in humans exists dating back to Egyptian mummies that have been found with Fasciola eggs.
 Cercariae of F. hepatica in a snail and flukes infecting sheep were first observed in 1379 by Jehan De Brie.
 The life cycle and hatching of an egg were first described in 1803 by Zeder.

 Prevention and treatment

 Fascioliasis is treated with triclabendazole.
 There is no vaccine for Fasciola currently available.
 In severe cases of biliary tract obstruction, surgery is an option to remove adult flukes.

 The most common way that humans are infected is through the consumption of undercooked vegetables, often watercress, that are contaminated with metacercariae.
 This is of particular concern in areas where animal waste is used as fertilizer for the cultivation of watercress, as the full life cycle of Fasciola can sustained while contaminating crops intended for human consumption.
 Additionally, in rare cases, ingestion of the raw liver of an infected animal can lead to infection.
 This is primarily in the Middle East and is known as halzoun.

 One prevention method is to kill off the snail hosts in a water body using molluscicides.
 Another method is treating entire communities that are at risk for contracting fascioliasis with triclabendazole.
 This is a time efficient method in impoverished rural communities, as it does not require testing the entire community for fascioliasis.